BioBoost/object-oriented-programming-using-java/starting_in_java/readme.md

 Notice that even `double w = x / y;` results in `2.0`.
 The reason behind this is that `x / y` equals to `2` as it is a whole division since both operand are of integral type.
 The result is then implicitly converted to a double, and stored in `w`.

-While the order in which mathematical operations are performed is defined in Java, most programmers do not know all of them by heart.
-It is much more clear and simpler to use round brackets `()` to enforce the order of the calculations.
+While the precedence (order) in which mathematical operations are performed is defined in Java, most programmers do not know all of them by heart.
+It is much more clear and simpler to use round brackets `()` to enforce the precedence of the calculations.
 Take a look at the following piece of code:

 ```java
 int a = 5;